LionSHARE and On-Campus Recruiting Policies and Procedures

 Cancelling one business day prior to interview:

-If a student cancels an on-campus interview with only one day notice, he or she will receive a warning; If a student commits a second violation, his or her LionSHARE account will be immediately suspended for the semester.
+If a student cancels an on-campus interview with only one day notice, he or she will receive a warning.
+If a student commits a second violation, he or she will be immediately suspended from the On-Campus Interview Program for the remainder of the semester.

 Cancelling less than one business day prior to interview or failure to appear:

-If a student cancels an on-campus interview with less than one day notice or fails to appear for their interview, his or her LionSHARE account will be immediately suspended for the semester.
+If a student cancels an on-campus interview with less than one business day's notice or fails to appear for their interview, he or she will be immediately suspended from the On-Campus Interview Program for the remainder of the semester.

-Students should carefully consider any job offer they receive.
-In order to provide students with enough time to complete their employment search and make an informed decision, employers participating in our On-Campus Recruiting program have agreed to comply with the following deadlines.
+Students should carefully consider any job or internship offer they receive.
+In order to provide students with enough time to complete their employment search and make an informed decision, employers participating in our On-Campus Recruiting program have agreed to comply with the listed deadlines.

 You should not hold on to multiple offers for an extended period of time.
 Make decisions as quickly as possible and communicate with recruiters regarding the status of your decision.

 Once you have accepted an offer you must remove yourself from any other interview processes you have started.
-Contact CCE immediately at 212-854-9167 or email@example.com if you need assistance cancelling interviews scheduled through OCI.
+Contact Employer and Alumni Relations immediately at 212-854-9167 or email@example.com if you need assistance cancelling interviews scheduled through OCI.

-Consider all options available to you; meet with a CCE counselor or Employer Relations team member if you have any questions or concerns.
+Consider all options available to you.
+You should not hold on to multiple offers for an extended period of time.
+Make informed decisions as quickly as possible.
+Meet with a CCE counselor or Employer and Alumni Relations team member if you have any questions or concerns.

 Students will have two weeks from the date a written offer letter is received or until the deadlines below, whichever is later.